georgeanndata/data_engineer/Projects/Insurance/README.md

 <br>

 __Prerequisites for API in Docker__
- 1. Create requirements.txt file to hold libraries needed to build containers.
+ 1. Create requirements.txt file to hold the libraries needed to build the container.
 The  library needed is kafak-python for writing to Kafka.

 ```python
 kafka-python